 - Immunizations* (provided at cost)

 How does a student access services?

-Walk-in appointments for clinical services are accommodated as possible, though appointments are preferred.
-For mental health appointments, students simply come to our office in Plover (Santa Rosa) or Call (Petaluma), complete paperwork, and have an initial assessment.
+During virtual services for any type of service, call us.
+When we return to in-person services, walk-in appointments for clinical services are accommodated as possible, though appointments are preferred.
+For mental health appointments, students simply come to our office in Race (Santa Rosa) or Call (Petaluma), complete paperwork, and have an initial assessment.
 Immediate appointments are typically available during weekday drop-in hours, although students can be seen at other times if in crisis or if not available during regular drop-in hour (by arrangement).